 The pattern this year is that there is no pattern; the weather for this season has been downright schizophrenic.
 Hot, cold, rain, wind, sun – the weather couldn’t pick what it wanted to do.
 It’s amazing we actually have a good looking, if small, crop this vintage.
+If you are a long time farmer, then you must have heard of the aftermarket john deere 7000 planter parts that you can use.

 Some of the driest months on record were followed by one of the coolest.
 Relentless sunshine caused early bud break, rapid growth, crazy early bloom, and talk of an unheard-of July harvest – only to be stalled out by a month of fog, us farmers just looking at each other shrugging our shoulders.
 We had more degree days, than, well, ever by the end of April.
 But by the end of May, our degree days were tracking more like 2011 – a cold, wet year full of rot.